GeraintG/intersectional-fairness/README.md

 # Intersectional Fairness Project

-This project aims to explore and implement methods for achieving intersectional fairness in machine learning models.
+This project aims to explore and implement methods for achieving intersectional fairness in machine learning models, and still updating now.

 ## Directory Structure